| INDUSTRIAL COMPUTERS SECTIONELECTRONICS DIVISION

 circuitry wherever applicable.
 It means also the use of a host of circuit

 design innovations aimed at reducing cost and improving reliability.
+In prosecuting this program we propose to move our

 computer engineering group into Stanford Research Institute quarters at